Pinterest Pixel

 Key Takeaways:

-• Antilog calculations help reverse logarithmic transformations, restoring original values with =POWER(2, log_value).
+• Antilog calculations help reverse logarithmic transformations.

 Understanding the Log 2 Function